Fire Retardant

 White Cedar Melia azedarach

-A tough deciduous tree native to WA (the Kimberly) and to northern and eastern Australia.
-Scented lilac flowers in spring and golden late autumn display in cooler districts.
-Also known as cape Lilac it is not used nowadays as much as it should be, familiarity perhaps breeding contempt.
-An outstanding fire retardant.
-Up to 20m.
+8-12m exceptionally 20m.* A tough deciduous tree native to WA (the Kimberly) and to northern and eastern Australia.
+Heavenly sprays of scented lilac flowers in spring and golden late autumn display in cooler districts.
+An outstanding fire retardant and widely adaptable hardy and fast growing tree that provides deep cool summer shade.
+Also See more →

 Black English Mulberry

-Not an especially good looker but grafted to produce reliable bountiful crops of sweet black berries in the summer.
-Up to 6m, spreading with age.
+Up to 6m.* Not an especially good looker but grafted to produce reliable bountiful crops of sweet delicious black berries in the summer.
+Broad rounded crown, spreading with age and developing a old gnarled appearance.
+See more →

 Tupelo